Jackson Family Patriarch Joe Jackson Dead at 89

 The success of The Jackson 5 led to Michael Jackson going solo, becoming such a major star that he was later dubbed the King of Pop.
 Youngest daughter Janet also became a hugely successful recording artist.

-The elder Jackson managed daughters Rebbie, La Toya, and Janet in the early 1980s until they, like their brothers before, struck out on their own.
+The elder Jackson managed daughters Rebbie, La Toya and Janet in the early 1980s until they, like their brothers before, struck out on their own.

-Joe Jackson was criticized at times for being a harsh task master.
+Joe Jackson was criticized at times for being a harsh taskmaster.
 His children told stories about their father being hard on them growing up.

-In 2013 interview with CNN, Jackson was asked about his daughter Janet’s complaint that the children were not allowed to call him “Dad,” instead referring to him as “Joe.”
+In 2013 interview with CNN, Jackson was asked about Janet's complaint that the children were not allowed to call him "Dad," instead referring to him as "Joe."

-Jackson admitted that he disciplined his children physically but said he had no regrets.
+Jackson admitted that he disciplined his children physically, but said he had no regrets.

-Joe Jackson on physically disciplining his kids: ‘I’m glad I was tough’
+Related: Joe Jackson on physically disciplining his kids: 'I'm glad I was tough'

 "I'm glad I was tough, because look what I came out with," he said.
 "I came out with some kids that everybody loved all over the world.
 And they treated everybody right."